skx/simple.vm/README.md

 simple.vm
 ---------

 This repository contains a toy virtual machine intepreter, which reads binary "bytecodes" from a file and executes them.

-There is a simple "compiler" which will generate bytecodes from a given program - it isn't quite a compiler, but it will let you write simple scripts.
+There is a simple "compiler" which will generate bytecodes from a given program.
+It isn't _really_ a compiler, but it will let you write simple scripts, and will keep track of labels which may be used prior to being defined.

 Instructions
 ------------

-We have several instruction types:
+There are several implemented instruction-types:

-   1. Store a string/int into the given register.
+*  Store a string/int into the given register.
+*  Mathematical operatoins: add, sub, multiply, divide.

-   2. Output the contents of a given register. (string/int).
+*  Output the contents of a given register. (string/int).

-   3. A jump operation.
+*  A jump (immediate) operation.

-There is a compiler which takes care of converting from labels to operations.
+The instructions are pretty basic, as this is just a toy, but adding new ones isn't difficult and the available primitives are reasonably useful as-is.

 Example